 Let’s be real.
 We all know we are saved by grace through faith.
 But we also know believers are notorious for handing each other to-do lists in the name of discipleship.
 It sounds a little like this:

-Put down that cigarette, today.
-God’s temple is not an ashtray, right?
+Put down that cigarette.
+God’s temple is not an ashtray.
 We’re supposed to be the aroma of life, not Marlboro.
 Besides, you’ll need both hands to turn the pages during your quiet time.
-Here’s a daily plan for finishing the Bible in a year, with little checkboxes to mark your progress.
+Here’s a daily plan for finishing the Bible in a year, with little check-off boxes to mark your progress.
 And how often do you get paid?
-Good, write a check for 10% each pay period.
+Good, write a check for 10 percent each pay period.
 And don’t worry, if you forget to do any of this, your accountability partner will be all over you like a cheap suit… in love, of course.